Nine killed in Gaza as bakery fire spreads through packed market

-GAZA (Reuters) - At least nine people were killed and 60 injured on Thursday when a bakery fire spread through a crowded market in a refugee camp in the Gaza Strip, health officials said.
+GAZA (Reuters) - At least nine people were killed and 60 injured on Thursday when a bakery fire swept through a crowded market in a refugee camp in the Gaza Strip, health officials said.

-Four children and three women were among the dead and 14 of the injured were in critical condition, according to the Palestinian health ministry.
+Six children were among the dead and 14 of the injured were in critical condition, according to the Palestinian health ministry.

 Witnesses said they heard an explosion come from a bakery in the Nusseirat camp in central Gaza before a blaze engulfed the bakery and quickly spread to nearby stores, factories and cars parked along the street.